dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 The `module` field was removed from the `package.json` file of tailwind-merge.

-This field was briefly introduced by bundlers to import the ES module version of a library but ultimately succeeded by the `exports` field which became a standard in Node.js and is also used by tailwind-merge.
-All major bundlers support the `exports` field, so this should hopefully not affect anyone.
+This field was briefly introduced by bundlers to import the ES module version of a library.
+But it was ultimately succeeded by the `exports` field which became a standard in Node.js and is also used by tailwind-merge.
+All major bundlers support the `exports` field, so removing the `module` field should hopefully not affect anyone.
 However, if you encounter any problems with this change, please open an issue.

 #### Upgrade

-Make sure that you resolve the tailwind-merge module via the `exports` or `main` field in the `package.json` file.
+If you can import tailwind-merge and your module resolution system doesn't complain, there is nothing you need to do.
+If you encounter issues, make sure that you resolve the tailwind-merge library via the `exports` or `main` field of its `package.json` file.

 ### `extendTailwindMerge`: Object shape changed